Syed Sajjad Hussain: Career

 Hussain debuted his teaching career at Calcutta Islamic College in 1944.
+In September 1947, Hussain was transferred to Sylhet's M.C.
+College where he spend a year teaching.
 He was a professor at Department of English of the University of Dhaka during 1948–1969.
-He was then appointed the Vice-Chancellor of the University of Rajshahi in 1969.
+He was then appointed the Vice-Chancellor of the University of Rajshahi in 1969, a post he held until being appointed Vice-Chancellor of Dhaka University in July 1971.

-Hussain worked as a professor of English at Umm al-Qura University in Mecca, Saudi Arabia during 1975–1985.
-He moved back to Bangladesh in the late 1980s and lived in Dhaka until his death.
+Hussain worked as a professor of English at Umm al-Qura University in Makkah, Saudi Arabia during 1975–1985.
+He moved back to Bangladesh in the late 1980s, where in retirement wrote for English and Bengali newspapers in Dhaka, reviewed books for the Muslim World Book Review published from Leicester, and published many of his books (including in collaboration with Dr Matiur Rahman), and lived in Dhaka until his death in January 1995, while he was writing a biography of the Prophet Muhammad.